syedsohan/50DaysOfJavaScript/Day-06/README.md

 # Write a function to truncate a string to a certain number of words.

+## Instructions

-- Truncate a string to a certain number of words.
+Truncate a string to a certain number of words.

 ## Challenges (0/2 done)